Kirakira, Solomon Islands: Health care

-The population of Makira province is growing rapidly because of a very high birth rate.
-Women usually have an average of six children with a very high teenage pregnancy rate.
+The population of Makira province is growing rapidly due to a high birth rate.
+Women have an average of six children, with a high teenage pregnancy rate.
 There are efforts by the Health Service to encourage women after their fourth child to consider having a tubal ligation or for their husbands to have a vasectomy.
 There are also efforts to try and provide better secondary education for young girls to try to reduce the number of teenage pregnancies.
-There is still much to be done to try to help the people of Makira province make progress towards the Millennium Goals for Maternal and Child Health.

 A grant from AusAide allowed for completion of an eye clinic facility at the hospital.
 It was opened by Andrew Byrnes, the Australian High Commissioner to Solomon Islands, on 28 February 2014.

-There are some conditions, readily treated in developed nations, such as renal failure and cancer, for which there is no treatment available in KiraKira.